Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 Popup Menus are just another window object (oddly though, they don't show up in SPY++) and can be hooked to do custom drawing like we do for any other winodw.
 To hook a popup menu, you need to basically hook the window create process for all windows being created on the current thread and check for the special menu window class name ("#32768").
 Dialogs, BTW, have class "#32770".
 These probably represent system atoms but that's another talk.
 Hooking all window create messages for the current process means that we can theme the system menu and system context menus.
 Brackets (and Edge Code) doesn't use system context menus but  Reflow does.
 So this is something that the unified

+*[Glenn] Native pop-up menus are in the backlog, so that is definitely something we'll need to address.*

 So we basically re-use the window hook that we implemented for cef_window above and add another qualifier to check for menus:

         TCHAR szClassName[10];